zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

           :required: false

      - Allows you to preset the language to be used in the hosted payment pages shown to the consumer.
-You can provide any ISO 15897 locale, but our hosted payment pages currently only supports the following languages:
+You can provide any ISO 15897 locale, but our hosted payment pages currently only support the following languages:

        Possible values: ``en_US`` ``nl_NL`` ``nl_BE`` ``fr_FR`` ``fr_BE`` ``de_DE`` ``de_AT`` ``de_CH`` ``es_ES``
        ``ca_ES`` ``pt_PT`` ``it_IT`` ``nb_NO`` ``sv_SE`` ``fi_FI`` ``da_DK`` ``is_IS`` ``hu_HU`` ``pl_PL`` ``lv_LV``